-At this point it can be tempting to call it a day.
+It can be tempting to just call it a day.
 To close everything down and go and binge watch Stranger Things on Netflix.

 But if you’re experiencing writer’s block, don’t wave the white flag just yet.
 Here are a few things you can do to get those synapses firing again.

 Even 5 minutes can be enough.
 Go and make a cuppa, catch up with a friend, book a holiday…

 So if you can feel that stress and frustration mounting, 5 minutes may not cut it.

-In these situations, I like to take the dog for a walk or go and sit in the park to clear my head.
-Walking is a great way to clear that mental clutter.
+I like to take the dog for a walk or go and sit in the park to clear my head.
+Getting fresh air is a great way to clear that mental clutter.

 Ditch the office and take your laptop elsewhere.
 Go to your local coffee shop or work in the garden if it’s a nice day.

-Our environments can determine how creative or productive we’re feeling.
-Mix it up so you know you’re getting the best out of yourself.
+Our environments can impact how creative or productive we’re feeling.
+Mix it up so you can get the best out of yourself.

-If you’re really stuck for ideas (perhaps you can’t think of your next blog post topic or you can’t find the words for your about page.
+Maybe you’re stuck on your next blog post topic, or you can’t find the words for your about page.

 But remember, no copying!
 Use other people’s work as inspiration for your own ideas.
-Could you add a new twist or perspective on a hot topic?
+Think about how you can add a new twist or perspective on a hot topic.

 Do what you love